linode/docs/docs/networking/vpn/how-to-set-up-a-vpn-tunnel-with-debian-8.md

 ### IPv6

-In Part One,[***](), the option was given to disable IPv6.
+In [part one](/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8), the option was given to disable IPv6.
 If you choose to keep that setup, then these steps can be skipped.

 {: .caution }
 >